 Achieving Community Medicaid eligibility in New York is far more possible than most people think.
 Lamson & Cutner uses proven, reliable legal strategies to help New Yorkers gain access to crucial medical services and assistance while remaining in their homes.
 Our results are impressive.
 Seniors and others who need long-term care achieve their best possible quality of life, while avoiding the ruinous health care costs that would otherwise wipe out their life’s savings.

-While many people have heard of Medicaid’s “five year look back,” they do not realize that, in New York, up until this year it only applied to Nursing Home Medicaid.
-There is no look back for Community Medicaid for now, but this will change beginning October 1.
+While many people have heard of Medicaid’s “five year look back,” they do not realize that, in New York, up until this year a “look back” only applied to Nursing Home Medicaid.

-Until October 1 of 2020, the “look back” will not be not an obstacle in New York if you are applying for home care or other Community Medicaid services.
-However, as part of the State budget that passed in April 2020, the NY State legislature imposed a 30-month look back for community Medicaid services that will apply to uncompensated transfers that occur on or after October 1, 2020.
+However, as part of the State budget that passed in April 2020, the NY State legislature imposed a 30-month look back for community Medicaid services that will apply to uncompensated transfers that occurred on or after October 1, 2020.
+The look back will go into effect for applications for Community Medicaid services that are received beginning July 1, 2021.
+Applications received before this time will not be subject to any look back.
+(Note: The deadline has already changed twice, and may change again.)

 This is a dramatic change to the Community Medicaid landscape.
 The new restrictions will result in many people paying more for their health care and long-term care than they would have needed to, prior to the change.
 Fortunately, New Yorkers will still be able to preserve a good portion of their assets, if they take the right legal steps.